ioannisCC/space-invaders-game/README.md

 # space-invaders-game

-A .NET Windows Forms application which is a much simplified clone of space invaders game.
-Moreover, a high scores list is kept and which is shown with the press of a button on the second form which appears by the end of each game.
+An .NET Windows Forms application that is a simplified clone of the Space Invaders game.
+The user can move their character using the arrow keys and shoot using the spacebar key.
+The game includes music and sound effects for shooting.
+At the end of each game, a second form appears showing the high scores list.
-Movement by arrow keys and shooting by spcebar key.
-Featuring music and shooting sound effects.

-note: Music might be copyrighted but used only for personal and educational reasons.
+Note: The music used in the game may be subject to copyright, but it is used only for personal and educational purposes.
+For the full experience, it is recommended to wear headphones:)
--> Wear headphones for the full experience:)

 ![image](https://user-images.githubusercontent.com/98465741/230941708-5daeb5af-a54e-4431-a37f-7efd2a949303.png)